What is Zero-Day Malware? Understanding the Ultimate Digital Threat

 • Security teams can’t prioritize patches for vulnerabilities they don’t know about

 The economics further complicate matters.
-On the dark web, zero-day exploits command premium prices—between $500,000 and $2.5 million for the most valuable targets according to Kaspersky Lab research.
+On the dark web, zero-day exploits command premium prices, especially for the most valuable targets.
 This creates a lucrative market that drives continued development of these sophisticated attacks.

 Detection Strategies: Finding the Unknown